Towards Net Zero: Utilising arts, culture and the voice of young people to drive sustainable change

 The strategy will be published next year, and I hope it will synthesise the issues and help bring people together towards our shared goal.
 With this in mind, I was fascinated to read the latest publication by the Young London Print Prize recently.
 Called Ecological Renaissance – How Art and Culture Can Transform Our World (Again), the discussion paper highlights the importance of incorporating arts and culture into new and ongoing work on sustainability, and how individuals and organisations can do more of this.
 This is an important and timely report, and I would recommend it to all.

 The principles set out in the paper align with Peabody’s approach.
 As our strategy evolves, we are refreshing our thinking and breaking down silos in the organisation.
-This will help us to grasp the opportunity to learn with our customers and join up our placemaking activities, partnerships and our cultural, community and cocreation programmes on the sustainability agenda.
+This will help us to grasp the opportunity to learn with our residents and join up our placemaking activities, partnerships and our cultural, community and cocreation programmes on the sustainability agenda.
 The insights and creative expressions of young people in our communities will be a key part of that which is tremendously exciting.

 You can read more about sustainability at Peabody in our latest ESG report.
 You can also read more about the Woolwich Print fair and the Young London Print Prize which we’re pleased to support through our Thamesmead team here and here.